YBronst/CloverBuildScripts/README.md

 # To build the Clover loader from source, you can use my **updated `buildme` script**
 - CloverBuilderAutoPyton - Script that will automatically download CloverBootloader from sources buldme - Main script and python-3.13.7-macos11
 - buldme - Main script for compiling CloverBootloader
+- xbuildme is a vintage compiler, but I restored it to working order just in case

 # If you need to automatically clone all CloverBootloader sources, you can use `CloverBuilderAutoPyton`, which will do everything itself and make the necessary patches
 - in this case step number 1 and 2 this instruction can be skipped